 We have a comprehensive health and wellbeing provision in place, which has continued to grow since the start of the pandemic and is valued by our colleagues.
-We are committed to providing a wide-ranging, sustainable, accessible and proactive health and wellbeing offer to support our colleagues at the times they need it, as well as preventative measures to support continued good health and taking into account population health needs.
+We are committed to providing a wide-ranging, sustainable, a providing a wide-ranging, sustainable, accessible and proactive health and wellbeing offer to support our colleagues at the times they need it, as well as preventative measures to support continued good health and taking into account population health needs.